 Puppy classes are like sending your child to life school and teaches them lifelong lessons.
 They help teach your dog manners and how to become a good citizen by providing the training and socialising they need.
 As well as helping your puppy become a good citizen, they also provide a good opportunity for you and your dog to perform lifelong bonds.

-Another advantage of going to well-run puppy schools is that you will feel more confident in being able to train your dog properly and prevent them from jumping up at people play-biting your hands, pulling on a lead and generally being a hooligan.
+Another advantage of going to well-run puppy schools is that you will feel more confident in training your dog properly and preventing them from jumping up at people play-biting your hands, pulling on a lead and generally being a hooligan.

 Dog Training is great for helping with dog etiquette and

 One of the other important things that your puppy will learn is not to jump up people.
-People, even dog owners, don’t like dogs jumping up them especially if they are dressed for work or going out somewhere.
+Even dog owners don’t like dogs jumping up them, especially if they are dressed for work or going out somewhere.
 Jumping up is one of the common reasons people don’t enjoy their dog walks.
 These puppy classes well help you combat it.

 As previously mentioned attending puppy schools regularly will help you become more confident and be able to take away tips and tricks to teach the appropriate behaviour on walks such as sit-stay wait (Stay and wait are different)